-Reds broadcaster Thom Brennaman uses gay slur on air
+Reds broadcaster Thom Brennaman uses anti-gay slur on air

 KANSAS CITY, Mo.
-(AP) — Reds broadcaster Thom Brennaman used a gay slur during the broadcast of Cincinnati’s game against the Kansas City Royals on Wednesday.
+(AP) — Reds broadcaster Thom Brennaman used an anti-gay slur on air during Cincinnati’s game Wednesday night and later left the broadcast after apologizing.

-Brennaman used the slur moments after the Fox Sports Ohio broadcast returned from a commercial break before the top of the seventh inning in the first game of a doubleheader.
+Brennaman used the slur moments after the Fox Sports Ohio feed returned from a commercial break before the top of the seventh inning in the first game of a doubleheader at Kansas City.
 Brennaman did not seem to realize he was already on air.

+The 56-year-old Brennaman remained on air in the second game until the top of the fifth inning, when he spoke directly to the camera before handing off play-by-play duties.

+“I made a comment earlier tonight that I guess went out over the air that I am deeply ashamed of,” he said.
+“If I have hurt anyone out there, I can’t tell you how much I say from the bottom of my heart, I am very, very sorry.”

 Major League Baseball was aware of the incident but did not have an immediate comment.
 The Reds did not immediately respond to a request for comment.